 See also the Gloucestershire Moth Distribution Maps

-A Smartphone version is also available.
+A Phone version is also available.
 It only produces tetrad lists, with fewer list options than this page.

 Species are listed in a choice of field separation formats.
 The field options are Agassiz, Beavan & Heckford (2013) checklist number, Bradley (2000) checklist number, Scientific name &/or Common name, UK status, and typical UK larval food (any commas in a list of foodplants are replaced by semicolons).

-UK national status data listed here may not be completely accurate, and for some macro-moth species it is known to be out of date: some have become more widespread and others have become much scarcer since species were assigned to the various categories.
+UK national status data for macro-moths was updated in 2019 and published in the Atlas of Britain and Ireland's Larger Moths; this uses IUCN regional Red List categories.
 The status of micro-moths was updated in January 2012 in Butterfly Conservation Report No. S12-02.
 The abbreviations used here are explained in the table below.
 If selected, the rare & scarce species option includes the categories from RDB1 down to Nb.

 |RDB1||Red Data Book category 1: Endangered species with a single population in one 10Km OS grid square in the UK, or in rapid decline and found in at most 5 10Km squares|